 Why We Love National Queso Day

-It doesn't matter if we're all using the same recipe, it always seems that each person makes queso differently.
+It doesn't matter if we're all using the same recipe — it always seems as if each person makes queso differently.
 Maybe you add more spice, or perhaps your queso always turns out nice and thick while your friend's cheese dip often turns into a runny mess.
 Personally, we've never met a queso we haven't liked.